 1. Is coccydynia always caused by a fall?

-3. Do I always need an MRI for tailbone pain?
+3. Do I always need an MRI?

 4. Are injections safe?

-5. Will I need surgery for coccydynia?
+5. Will I need surgery?

-7. Can coccydynia be related to posture or work setup?
+7. Can posture or work setup contribute?

-Poor sitting posture, prolonged sitting, and non-ergonomic workstations can aggravate tailbone pain.
+Poor ergonomics can aggravate tailbone pain.